status-im/react-native-desktop-qt/docs/FAQ.md

 When user clicks button, we send following code line for execution in Js:
 `__fbBatchedBridge.callFunctionReturnFlushedQueue(\"RCTEventEmitter\",\"receiveEvent\",[2,\"topPress\",{}]);`
-2 - is an id of specific button componennt
+2 - is an id of specific button component

 Here is a JSON result that we receive from function above:
 ```